EGartin/airhornbot/README.md

 - MY_APPLICATION_ID
 - MY_APPLICATION_SECRET

-You will need to *Add a Bot User* to obtain this token
+You will need to *Create a Bot User* to obtain this token

 - MY_BOT_ACCOUNT_TOKEN